Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/README.md

 This handles clicking on the arrow to change regions, clicking on the difficulty buttons and clicking on the Launch Button.<br>
 For these clicks to work, you need to turn off Dynamic UI Scaling.

-The Movement manager will wait until you're no longer in any screens.
-This means that, if you activate the script while you have a menu open, it will wait until you close that menu.
+There's a `job status` that tells you information detected by the AI.<br>
+This status will also tell you why the script exited your run.

 ## The Impulses

-You have 6 impulses that let you interract with the script and `game.newround` that sets the 2 timers to 0.
+You have 6 impulses that let you interract with the script and `game.newround` that sets the 2 timers back to `0.0`.

 Three of them control the scripts global variables.<br>
 These variables are hidden until you press either of them.